sanity-io/sanity-plugin-media/README.md

 export default [MediaAssetSource]
 ```

 That's it!
-The browser will now pop up every time you try select an image.
+The browser will now pop up every time you try select an image or file.

 ## Known issues